VoronDesign/VoronUsers/printer_mods/roboticator24/push-fit_extrusion_cap/README.md

 ## Notes

-it is designed to be a tight fit and may be hard to remove once inserted, although it should be relatively easy to slide along the length of the extrusion once inserted.
+It is designed to be a tight fit and may be hard to remove once inserted, although it should be relatively easy to slide along the length of the extrusion once inserted.
 If it's *too* tight for your use case, you can soften it up by flexing it manually before insertion, or sliding it through a spare piece of 2020 extrusion
 Take care not to trap wires when inserting!